Indonesia's Bakries propose end to London adventure

-SINGAPORE/LONDON Indonesia's powerful Bakrie family has proposed splitting from financier Nat Rothschild and Bumi Plc, the London-listed miner they co-founded two years ago, after news of an inquiry into possible wrongdoing strained their already tense relations.
+SINGAPORE/LONDON Indonesia's powerful Bakrie family has proposed a parting of ways with financier Nat Rothschild and Bumi Plc, the London-listed coal conglomerate they co-founded two years ago, after frayed tempers over allegations of financial irregularity.

-The dramatic plan put to board directors and key investors on Wednesday night would see the Bakries taking back their Indonesian assets with deals worth an estimated $1.38 billion (860.88 million pounds).

-If their share swap and cash purchases proceed, they would exit Bumi Plc and dismantle the company they created with Rothschild, drawing a line under the family's ill-fated London venture.
+The proposal by the Bakries to take back their Indonesian assets from Bumi Plc - which could cost the family about $1.1 billion (686 million pounds) - was made to Rothschild and other directors of the company on Wednesday night, on the eve of a board meeting in Singapore, sources said.

-Tensions have been rising between Bumi's shareholders, exacerbated last month by an announcement from the London-listed miner that it was launching a probe into potential wrongdoing at its Indonesian coal mining operations, including PT Bumi Resources (BUMI.JK), the jewel in the Bakrie crown.
+The last straw might have been an announcement by the London group in September of a probe into potential wrongdoing at its Indonesian coal mining operations, including PT Bumi Resources, the jewel in the Bakrie crown.

-It is unclear whether the Bakrie proposal will allow the probe, being led by London lawyers, to proceed.
-It had been expected to be completed within weeks.

 "For the Bakries, they will do anything to defend Bumi Resources," said a Bakrie insider who was aware of the proposal.

-The Bakries have also made a conditional proposal to buy out Bumi Plc's 84.7 percent stake in PT Berau Coal Energy (BRAU.JK), an associated Indonesian coal miner, within the next six months.
+The Bakries have also made a conditional proposal to buy out Bumi Plc's 84.7 percent stake in PT Berau Coal Energy, an associated Indonesian coal miner, within the next six months.
+Berau shares were up almost 35 percent after the news.

-The news boosted Bumi's volatile shares, after months of steep losses driven by boardroom rows, Bakrie family debts and tumbling coal prices.
+But if the proposal is accepted, indications were the deal would leave Rothschild and other Bumi Plc shareholders taking a severe hit on their investment.

-"Yes, it is an acknowledgement (of defeat)," said one source close to the situation, who added it would be difficult for Bumi Plc to work in Indonesia having split from the Bakries.
+"Yes, it is an acknowledgement (of defeat)," said one source close to the situation, who added it would be difficult for Bumi Plc to work in Indonesia if the Bakries were not part of the company.

 "No one would want to start from here, but given where we are, this is far from being the worst option."

-"This was a stock that was 150 pence before recent events - the current proposal, if the Bakries have the money to go through with it, would lead to potential return of just under 5 pounds a share according to our calculations," he said.
-"From our point of view, that is a disappointing outcome, but it is not as catastrophic as it was."

-Bumi Plc's volatile shares were up 41 at 262 pence in afternoon trade after the proposal, still far from peaks of over 12 pounds hit in June last year.
-Jakarta-listed shares in PT Bumi Resources ended up almost 6 percent.

-London brokerage Numis said it might be time for the shareholders to cut their losses.
+The London brokerage Numis said it might be time for the shareholders to cut losses and move on.

-"Valuation aside, this looks like good news for Bumi Plc, in our view, as it could walk away with its reputation intact and some cash in the bank," Numis analysts said.

 Dileep Srivastava, director and corporate secretary for PT Bumi Resources, said the proposal could be a win for all sides.

-"We are focused on operational excellence: to reach 100 million tonnes production in 2014, deleverage and cut interest charges... thereby (unlocking) our intrinsic value - without distractions," he said.
+"We are focused on operational excellence: to reach 100 million tonnes production in 2014, deleverage and cut interest charges, look to monetise assets expeditiously at fair prices and thereby unlock our intrinsic value - without distractions," he said.

-The Bakrie proposal came just before Bumi's board met on Thursday on the 8th floor of Singapore's Mandarin Orchard hotel.
-This included Rothschild, Indra Bakrie - one of the Bakrie brothers - and Samin Tan, an Indonesian billionaire who pulled the Bakries back from default last year with a $1 billion (623 million pounds) investment, only to watch the value of his shares crumble.
+The board directors who met in a Singapore hotel included Rothschild, Indra Bakrie, one of the Bakrie brothers, and Samin Tan, an Indonesian billionaire who pulled the Bakries back from default last year with a $1 billion investment, only to watch the value of his shares crumble.

 The Bakries and Tan each hold half of a 47.6 percent stake in Bumi Plc, while Rothschild owns 12 percent.